-During the month of April, two of the prophetic religions celebrate very important feasts of their religious beliefs.
-Jewish people, our elders in the faith, celebrate the Passover.
-For the last couple of years, I have been invited to Passover and am able to participate in the meal as well as in the ritual of the Seder.
-For me it is a very prayerful experience.
+During the month of April, two of the prophetic religions celebrate important feasts of their religious beliefs.
+Jewish people celebrate Passover.
+For the last couple of years, I have been invited to Passover and was able to participate in the meal, as well as in the ritual of the Seder.
+For me, it is a very prayerful experience.
 Christians celebrate the Feast of Easter which is the major Feast of the liturgical year.
 Christians celebrate the triumph of Jesus over His Death when we remember that He was raised from the dead.
 These two feasts delve into the mystery of God in God’s interaction with humans.

-One of the great theologians of the twentieth century refers to God as “Holy Mystery”.
-I have used those words as I refer to God.
-One thing that we know about God is that God is holy.
-All we have to do is read parts of the Jewish Bible as well as the Christian bible as well as the Koran.
-The other aspect of God is mystery.
-No one can ever quite grasp God.
-God is incomprehensible.
-God is too much for any of us to quite get a handle on.
-Our minds are too finite and small to absorb the concept of God.
-As often as we try to understand or get a handle on God the effort fails because God is too much for us to absorb or get our arms around.
+One of the great theologians of the twentieth century refers to God as “Holy Mystery.” … No one can ever quite grasp God.
+God is incomprehensible. … Our minds are too finite and small to absorb the concept of God.
+As often as we try to understand, the effort fails because God is too much for us to absorb or get our arms around.

 Keep On Keepin’ On,